Purdue-CSUSB/purdueusb.com/README.md

 Please follow the installation instructions found on the [Jekyll Website](https://jekyllrb.com/docs/installation/).
 There are instructions for Windows, macOS, and Linux.
 Once Jekyll is properly installed, clone the repository.
 Then, run `bundle exec jekyll serve` in the repository's root directory.

-  - Linux users: you can use `run.sh [-h]` to run the jekyll build server continuously and open in browser (-h for headless) all at once.
+  - Linux users: you can use `run.sh [-hilpt]` to run the jekyll build server conveniently.
+    - -h) Run in headless mode (don't open your browser automatically).
+    - -i) Run `bundle install` at start.
+    - -l) Live server (may cause cache buildup and require browser restart).
+    - -p) Production mode
+    - -t) Show traceback

 ### TODO

 - ~~Make post sidebar in student resource page independent scrollable from the article content~~
 - Decrease load time.
-  - Compress all image assets.
+  - ~~Compress all image assets.~~
-  - Minify & purge css assets.
-Jekyll built-in compact mode is currently broken.
+  - ~~Minify & purge css assets.
+Jekyll built-in compact mode is currently broken.~~
 - Add search functionality to student resources.
 - Ensure proper site accessibility.
   - Test with screen reader.